ithabetz/kubernetes/README.md

 Create Dockerfile (Docker-Files/Dockerfile)
 Create docker-compose.yml (Docker-Files/docker-compose.yml)

-# AWS#
+# AWS #
-All this part complete on AWS EC2 and you can access this container from this link https://www.hostersstack.com/ that secured with SSL certificate that implement on ELB we can add auto-scale if havy traffic happened scale new container (but this just a demo :D )
+All this part complete on AWS EC2 and you can access this container from this link https://www.hostersstack.com/ that secured with SSL certificate and implement on ELB we can add auto-scale if havy traffic happened scale new container (but this just a demo :D )

 # Countuse Integration #
 # Jenkins #